JHUDMC/Manual/StaffProtocols.md

 ## Emergencies
 - **In case of fire:** evacuate the building; call 410-516-7777 or 911 (JHU phone only)
 - **Serious injuries:** call Public Safety's emergency line at 410-516-7777 or 911 (JHU phone only)
+- **Facilities:** Water leaks, broken windows, etc. should be reported to JHU Security at 410-516-7777, who will contact appropriate maintenance crews.
+Respond as necessary to protect DMC equipment and personnel.
+Also let Pro Staff know ASAP.

 It is the policy of The Johns Hopkins University that all incidents which result in an injury to faculty, staff, students, or visitors shall be appropriately documented and reported using the following guidelines: